geodza/Pathadin/README.md

 # Pathadin

 Pathadin is a tool for quick and simple quantitative pathology.
 It is developed in close collaboration between programmists and pathologists of the Estonian Digital Pathology Association ([EDIPA](https://pathology.ee/)).
-Main developer @dimathe47, @Digipathology (concept)
+Main developers @dimathe47, @Digipathology (concept)

 The concept of Pathadin differs from other desktop WSI alternatives: in contrast to unitary solutions, which require rather powerful machines, it is a combinatory toolset, where each part can be separately updated and modified; this also includes the opportunity of the A.I. training without strict linkage to the local computer, as described further.
 Such an approach gives a better understanding of functional elements of modern computer-assisted image analysis, makes the program more flexible in the context of modification, updating and testing different models, and allows users to run digital pathology on the basic hardware.